+- Genset board (A, B & C) No adjustments required for Genset board if controller contains the Parallel board.

-- Genset/Parallel board (A, B & C)
+- Parallel board (A, B & C)

 - PT/CT board (A & B)

 - Bus PT (C)

 - CT's (B)

-AWARNING Contacting high voltage components can cause electrocution, resulting in severe personal injury or death.
+AWARNING Contacting hazardous voltage components can cause electrocution, resulting in severe personal injury or death.
 Calibration and adjustment must be performed by technically qualified personnel only.
 Read and observe all WARNINGS and CAUTIONS in your generator set manuals.